 \section{Introduction}

-Tuning the mechanical properties of Laves phases enables the development of materials capable of withstanding extreme temperatures, offering high oxidation resistance, and maintaining low density or improved processability for commercial applications \cite{livingston1992laves,stein2021laves,xu2021tailoring,sui2021laves}.
-Laves phases, especially in ternary compositions, hold significant potential for advancing high-entropy alloys (HEAs) given their prevalence as intermetallic phases in these materials \cite{tsai2019intermetallic}.
-Beyond structural applications, Laves phases are increasingly used in hydrogen storage, superconductors, and wear- and corrosion-resistant materials; rare-earth-containing Laves phases are also noted for their magnetic applications \cite{stein2021laves, yartys2022laves}.
-However, their inherent brittleness at room temperature—attributed to the dense atomic packing of large (A) and small (B) atoms in AB$_2$ crystal structures—presents a challenge for structural applications \cite{laves1934kristallstruktur,laves1935kristallstruktur}.
-While plasticity is crucial for structural material applications, understanding the elastic properties, their anisotropy, and their dependence on composition is equally important for designing materials with both functional and structural integrity.
-Enhanced knowledge of the mechanical behavior of Laves phases is therefore essential for advancing complex alloy systems and accessing superior functional properties.
+Laves phases exhibit a unique combination of high-temperature stability, oxidation resistance, and hardness, making them attractive for advanced structural and functional applications \cite{livingston1992laves,stein2021laves,xu2021tailoring,sui2021laves}.
+They are increasingly utilized in hydrogen storage, superconductors, and wear- and corrosion-resistant materials, while rare-earth-containing Laves phases are particularly valued for their magnetic properties \cite{stein2021laves, yartys2022laves}.
+However, their inherent brittleness at room temperature—stemming from the dense atomic packing of large (A) and small (B) atoms in AB$_2$ crystal structures—presents a significant challenge for wide applications \cite{laves1934kristallstruktur,laves1935kristallstruktur}.
+A deeper understanding of their mechanical behavior of Laves phases, including elastic anisotropy, dislocation-mediated plasticity, and crack nucleation and propagation, is essential for improving their structural integrity and unlocking superior functional properties.